Computation of optimal linear strong stability preserving methods via adaptive spectral transformations of Poisson-Charlier measures: Poisson-Charlier orthogonal polynomials and sharp upper bounds for the optimal threshold factors

 where $\omega_{k}, k=1,2,\ldots,p$ are the weights of the $p$-point Gaussian quadrature with respect to the measure $\mu_{R_{\lambda_{p,p},2p-1}}$.
-As an application, we now prove the following theorem which was derived in \cite{kraaPoly} using a completely different method.
+As an application, we now prove the following theorem which was derived in \cite{kraaPoly} using a technically involved method.

 \begin{theorem} For any integer $m \geq 1$, we have $R_{m,1} = m$ and

 For any square integer $m \geq 3$, we have $R_{m,3} = m - \sqrt{m}$ and

 \end{theorem} \begin{proof} For any non-negative integer $m$, we have $C_{1}(t,m) = t - m$.
 Thus, according to (\ref{general-form}) with $\lambda_{1,1} = m$, we have $R_{m,1} =m$.
 The expression of $\Phi_{m,1}$ in (\ref{Rm1}) is a direct consequence (\ref{general-form}).
 The degree $2$ Poisson-Charlier polynomial is given by $C_{2}(t,R) = t^{2} -(2R+1)t + R^{2}$.
 Thus, for $R = m - \sqrt{m}$ with $m\geq 3$ is a square integer, we have